Free-State-Analytics/voxanalysis/README.md

 voxanalysis::run_app()
 ```

-For more experienced R users, they can generate an MS Word report wih
+For more experienced R users, they can generate an MS Word report with
 the following:

 ``` r